 In 2014 the European Cyber Security Month (ECSM) 2014 team invited public and private sector organisations interested in Network and Information Security to get involved in the organised activities.

-In 2015, the European Cyber Security Month is being celebrated for the third consecutive year and has been organised by ENISA, the
+In 2015, the European Cyber Security Month was celebrated for the third consecutive year and with theand over 100 (local authorities, governments, universities, think tanks, NGOs, professional associations) from all over Europe.

 For a graphic overview on what happened during the last 4 years please see the European Cyber Security Month Overview.